Alger Hiss: Forgery by typewriter hypothesis

 To explain why typing from Exhibit #UUU seemed indistinguishable from the typing on Hiss's old machine, Lane assembled experts prepared to testify that Exhibit #UUU had been tampered with in a way inconsistent with professional repair work to make it type like Hiss's old typewriter.
 In addition, experts were prepared to testify that Priscilla Hiss was not the typist of the Baltimore documents.

 In summarizing the conclusions of the forensic experts he had assembled in his motion for a new trial, Lane told the court, "I no longer just question the authenticity of Woodstock N230099.
 I now say to the Court that Woodstock N230099—the typewriter in evidence at the trials—is a fake machine.
 I present in affidavit form, and will be able to produce at the hearing, expert testimony that this machine is a deliberately fabricated job, a new type face on an old body.
 This being so, it can only have been planted on the defense by or on behalf of Whittaker Chambers as part of his plot for the false incrimination of Alger Hiss."

 In July 1952 Judge Goddard denied Hiss's motion for a new trial, expressing great skepticism that Chambers had the resources, knew how to commit forgery by typewriter, and would have known where to plant such a fake machine so it would be found.
 In his decision, Goddard did not address the possibility, raised by Hiss's defenders, that someone other than Chambers, namely Horace Schmahl and/or his associates on the prosecution side, might have been involved in faking the typewriter.

 In 1976, Hiss called ex-FBI official William C. Sullivan, who recounted in his 1979 memoir:In 1976, five years after I left the FBI, I got a telephone call at my home in New Hampshire from Alger Hiss.
-Still working on his case, he wanted me to tell him whether the typewriter that helped convict him of a perjury charge was a fake which had been put together at the FBI Laboratory.
-Although I never worked on the Hiss case myself, I knew that we were giving Richard Nixon, who was in charge of the investigation, every possible assistance.
+Still working on his case, he wanted me to tell him whether the typewriter that helped convict him of a perjury charge was a fake which had been put together at the FBI Laboratory.Although I never worked on the Hiss case myself, I knew that we were giving Richard Nixon, who was in charge of the investigation, every possible assistance.
 Had Nixon asked the FBI to manufacture evidence to provide his case against Hiss, Hoover would have been only too glad to oblige.
 I told Hiss that the typewriter was not made in the FBI Lab.
 What I didn't tell him was that even if we had wanted to, we simply wouldn't have been capable of it.Based on Justice Department documents released in 1976, the Hiss defense filed a petition in federal court in July 1978 for a writ of coram nobis, asking that the guilty verdict be overturned due to prosecutorial misconduct.
-In 1982, the Federal Court denied the petition, and in 1983 the U.S. Supreme Court declined to hear the appeal.
+In 1982, the Federal Court denied the petition, and in 1983 the US Supreme Court declined to hear the appeal.
 In the writ, Hiss's attorneys argued the following: